paulca/ruby-ireland-23-sept-2014/ruby-motion.md

 end
 ```

-^ let's implement a detail view
+^ let's implement a master view ... using cdq to pull out meetups

 ---

 ![inline](https://dl.dropboxusercontent.com/s/ve8de22jixdh7tz/2014-09-23%20at%2001.03%202x.png?dl=0)

+^ It looks exactly the same, our code is cleaner
+Let's implement a detail view

 ---